Share This Guide

 The firebox is made of tough steel, and it’s made leak-proof by flat slabs(welded).
 And the same goes for the rest of the ducting.
 Both supply air(hot) and return air(cool) are required not to be exposed to the environment by any means.

-Simply put- there are a handful of perks of outdoor wood over indoor gas furnaces.
-We’ve put together a list of them all-
+Simply put- there are a handful of perks that outdoor wood has over indoor gas furnaces.
+I’ve put together a list of them all:

 - It runs on wood- the most practical form of renewable energy.